 Every day our school community comes together for collective worship.
-As a Church of England school, our collective worship is centred on Christianity and Christian values.
+As a Church of England school, our collective worship is centred on Christianity and our core Christian values.

 Every day, a different member of staff or clergy leads our collective worship:

-- Tuesday worship is where we celebrate achievement in the school from the past week.
+Tuesday Worship is Achievement Assembly: worship is where we celebrate achievement in the school from the past week.
 Headteacher’s special mentions are given which include a celebration of children demonstrating our core Christian values.

-- Wednesday worship is lead by our deputy Headteacher
+Wednesday worship is Singing Assembly: worship is lead by our music teacher

-- Thursday worship is led by a member of the clergy from St. John-at-Hampstead
+Thursday worship is Clergy Assembly: worship led by a member of the clergy from St. John-at-Hampstead

-- Friday worship is led by our class teachers.
-Once every term, each class leads an act of worship and presents what they’ve learned to the rest of the school.
-Parents and carers are welcome and can join the Headteacher and Deputy Headteacher for tea and refreshments before the service starts.
+Friday worship is Class Assembly: once every term each class leads an act of worship and presents what they’ve learned to the rest of the school.
+Parents and carers are warmly welcomed.

 We also celebrate the major Christian festivals throughout the year.
-Parents/carers are invited to join us, either at school, or at our Parish Church; St John-at-Hampstead.
-These include the Christmas, Epiphany, Ash Wednesday, Holy Week, Easter and Harvest services as well as our Founders’ Day.
-We also celebrate the start and end of the school year with a celebration in our Parish Church.
-On days when we attend worship in our Parish Church this worship is deemed to fulfil our collective worship requirement for the day.
+Parents and carers are invited to join us, either at school, or at our Parish Church; St John-at-Hampstead.
+These include the Christmas, Epiphany, Ash Wednesday, Holy Week, Easter and Harvest services.

 Withdrawal from Collective Worship